Opendigitalradio/ODR-PadEnc/README.md

 Requirements:

 * A C++11 compiler
-* ImageMagick magickwand (optional, for MOT slideshow)
+* ImageMagick MagickWand (optional, for MOT Slideshow)

 This package: